 Intratumoral ("IT") treatment, or treatment designed to contain a drug inside a tumor without spreading to the rest of the body, has been an objective of clinicians since discovery of chemotherapeutic agents.
 The challenge with IT treatment approaches is that a tumor's lipophilic, high fat, dense and pressurized microenvironment is incompatible with and does not absorb water-based products.
 We believe that this drug delivery challenge limits the effectiveness of prior and current IT treatments, which involve injecting aqueous drugs into a tumor without sufficient consideration of the tumor environment (regardless of the drug's mechanism or approach, i.e. the stimulation of an inflammatory response or efforts to attract immune cells into a hostile live tumor).
-Accordingly, there remains a continued unmet need for the development of direct IT therefore it is considerated and it is considered with nontoxic systemic anti-cancer effects.
+Accordingly, there remains a continued unmet need for the development of direct IT therapies for solid tumors that provide high local killing efficacy coupled with nontoxic systemic anti-cancer effects.
 We believe we have created a product candidate with the necessary chemistry to overcome this local delivery challenge.
 Evidence shows the mechanism of tumor killing achieved by our drug candidate also leads to systemic immune activation and T-cell repertoire expansion in certain cancers.